kumahq/kuma-website/docs/docs/dev/security/dp-auth.md

 ### Token rotation

-In case you need to generate a new token for Dataplane or you are using Projected Service Account Token on Kubernetes it is possible to reload it dynamically in `kuma-dp`.
-To enable this behaviour you need to set `kuma-cp` configuration property `dpServer.auth.useTokenPath` to `true`.
-When the property is enabled `kuma-dp` should detect that the token file has changed and is going to reload the token and use it when a new connection to `kuma-cp` is established.
+If you need to generate a new token for a `Dataplane` or you are using service acccount token projection on Kubernetes, it is possible to configure dynamic token reloading.
+To enable this behaviour, set the `kuma-cp` configuration property `dpServer.auth.useTokenPath` to `true`.
+When this property is enabled, `kuma-dp` detects changes to the token file, reloads the token and uses the new value when establishing a new connection to `kuma-cp`.

 ### Multizone